 When the first MK1 model S-MAX arrived in dealers back in 2006, we wondered what the heck it was.
 Didn't Ford already sell us a seven-seater called a Galaxy?
 Yet here was something that rode on the Galaxy chassis but was a bit more Miss Brahms and a bit less Mrs Slocombe.
 It looked great and Ford had made a number of subtle tweaks under the skin so that it drove as sharply as it was styled.
 It was an instant hit.
-True, it wasn't the first seven-seater that was great to drive.
-Honda's dull-looking Stream VTEC was a hoot to steer, but keep that little tip under your hats, used buyers.
-Anyway, the S-MAX lasted more than eight years, which is an eternity in this market, so the second generation model had better be good.
-Ford introduced the car in the Summer of 2015 and now we've thoroughly tested it.
+Anyway, that first S-MAX lasted more than eight years on the market before it was replaced by this second generation model in 2015, a car since usefully updated.
+It's that improved version we're going to look at here.